mirkoebert/simplejslint/README.md

 Simple JS Lint and JS Preprocessor

 ## JS Lint
-Simple tool to check JavaScript (JS) from the command line (BASH).
+Simple BASH tool to check JavaScript (JS) from the command line (BASH).
 This simple tool helps to build an faster WWW by reducing JS and CSS.

 Check following rules set:
 - Bad JS Code